bigtan/nssm-rs/README.md

 The executable will be created at `target/release/nssm-rs.exe`.

+### Optimized Build

+The project is configured for size-optimized release builds:
+- **Strip symbols**: Debug information is removed from the binary
+- **Size optimization**: Uses `-Oz` optimization level for minimal binary size
+- **Performance**: Optimized for deployment while maintaining good performance

 ## Testing

-See [USAGE.md](USAGE.md) for comprehensive testing examples and scenarios.
+See [USAGE.md](USAGE.md) for comprehensive usage examples and scenarios.

-The project includes test applications:
-- `examples/test-app/` - Rust test application
-- `examples/test_service.py` - Python test script
-- `examples/test_service.bat` - Batch test script

 ## Compatibility